 What happens if I am caught using a mobile device while driving?

-When you are caught using a mobile device while driving, you will be issued with a fixed penalty notice and will receive a £100 fine and three points on your licence. (www.gov.uk) (In March 2017 this will be £200 and six points)
+When you are caught using a mobile device while driving, you will be issued with a fixed penalty notice and will receive a £200 fine and six points on your license. (www.gov.uk) If you are a relatively new driver or already have penalty points on your license you could end up of the road very quickly by incurring six more points.

 Your case could also go to court and you could be disqualified from driving or riding and get a maximum fine of £1,000.
 Drivers of buses or goods vehicles could get a maximum fine of £2,500.